-Or: cut an bike inner tube, put it over the rope, then cinch it down onto the biners.
+Or: cut an bike inner tube, put it over the rope, then cinch it down onto the carabiners.
 Close up:

-Add a clove hitch and cinch it down to hold the biners in place.
+Add a clove hitch and cinch it down to hold the carabiners in place.

 When you're done adding the bike inner tube, it looks like this: